December 21, 2025

 Is E904 (Shellac) Halal?

-Shellac (E904), also known as Confectioner's Glaze, is used to make candies shiny.
+Shellac (E904) is used to make candies shiny.
 It is secreted by the lac bug.
-Scholars debate its status: some consider it a pure secretion like honey (Halal), while others argue that the bugs are unavoidably crushed during harvesting (Haram).
+Scholars debate its status.
+Some consider it a pure secretion like honey (Halal), while others argue bugs are crushed during harvesting (Haram/Mushbooh).

-Are artificial food colors like Red 40, Yellow 5, and Blue 1 Halal?
+Are artificial food colors like Red 40 Halal?

 Yes.
-Most numbered artificial dyes (like Red 40, Tartrazine E102, or Brilliant Blue E133) are synthetic chemicals derived from petroleum, not animals.
-From a strict Islamic dietary perspective, they are Halal to consume, though many people avoid them for health reasons.
+Most numbered artificial dyes (like Red 40, Tartrazine E102, or Brilliant Blue E133) are synthetic chemicals derived from petroleum.
+They contain no animal products, making them Halal to consume.

 Is E472e (DATEM) Halal?

-E472e is a dough conditioner widely used in commercial supermarket bread to make it fluffy.
-Like E471, it is Mushbooh because it is synthesized from fatty acids that can originate from either vegetable oils or animal fats (including pork).
+E472e is a dough conditioner used in commercial supermarket bread.
+Like E471, it is Mushbooh.
+It is synthesized from fatty acids that can originate from either vegetable oils or animal fats (including pork).

 Can an E-number contain hidden alcohol?

-While E-numbers themselves are usually dry powders or oils, the liquid flavorings they are mixed with (often listed as 'Natural Flavors' or 'Extracts') are frequently dissolved in ethanol (alcohol).
-This is why checking E-numbers alone isn't enough; you must scan the entire ingredient list.
+E-numbers themselves are usually dry powders or oils.
+However, the liquid flavorings they mix with (listed as 'Natural Flavors') are frequently dissolved in ethanol (alcohol).
+You must check the whole ingredient list.

 How can I check E-numbers quickly while shopping?

-Memorizing hundreds of codes is impossible, and recipes change constantly.
+Memorizing hundreds of codes is impossible.
 The Tayib app acts as your personal Halal assistant.
-Using OCR AI, simply point your phone's camera at the ingredient list, and Tayib instantly flags any Haram or Mushbooh E-numbers in real-time.
+Point your phone's camera at the ingredient list, and Tayib's OCR AI instantly flags any Haram or Mushbooh E-numbers.